StefanG-Git/codeit-test-task/README.md

 Implementation of the task from CodeIT.

-Simple CRM system for companies app created using Django Rest Framework and postgresql db.
+Simple CRM system for companies app created using Django Rest Framework.

  - CRUD API to manage companies